steelmaker86/watchselfbot/README.md

 --------------------------------------------------------------~UPDATES~--------------------------------------------------------------
 0.0.1 - +shutdown and +time were made AKA bot was made!
 0.0.2 - +antigrav and +info were made!
 0.0.3 - +lenny and +blank commands were made!
+0.0.4 - +minor rewrite + new config file!